mmarsden899/community-game/README.md

 ### Licensing

 According to the rules of the LPC all art submissions were dual licensed under both GNU GPL 3.0 and CC-BY-SA 3.0.
-These art submissions are considered all images present in the directory `spritesheets` and it's subdirectories.
+These art submissions are considered all images present in the directory `assets` and it's subdirectories.
 Further work produced in this repository is licensed under the same terms.

 CC-BY-SA 3.0:
  - http://creativecommons.org/licenses/by-sa/3.0/